open-source-labs/Svelvet/src/lib/doc/Tutorials.md

 ## Publishing to npm

 - create an account on npm.js

-- make sure you are in directory `src/lib/`
+- In the base directory, type `npm run package`.
+This will use svelte-kit's package feature to create an npm package in `./package`.
-- `npm version patch` to increment version number
+- Within the `./package` directory, type `npm version patch` to increment version number
-- `npm publish` to publish to npm.
+- Within the `./package` directory, type `npm publish` to publish to npm.
 Note that you cannot "overwrite" previous publishes, you must increment the version number

 ## Testing npm package

-- install locally `npm install svelvet-lime@latest -f`.
-Note that you must re-install, otherwise you will be using an outdated npm package.
+- install locally with `npm install svelvet-lime@latest -f`.
+Note that if you have a previously installed version of svelvet, you must force a re-install otherwise you will be using an outdated npm package.
-- npm run dev